-ON the 22d of September, the anchor was weighed, and we bade a long farewell to Grosse Isle.
+On the 22nd of September, the anchor was weighed, and we bade a long farewell to Grosse Isle.
 As our vessel struck into mid-channel, I cast a last lingering look at the beautiful shores we were leaving.
 Cradled in the arms of the St. Lawrence, and basking in the bright rays of the morning sun, the island and its sister group looked like a second Eden just emerged from the waters of chaos.
+With what joy could I have spent the rest of the fall in exploring the romantic features of that enchanting scene!
+But our bark spread her white wings to the favouring breeze, and the fairy vision gradually receded from my sight, to remain for ever on the tablets of memory.

 The day was warm, and the cloudless heavens of that peculiar azure tint which gives to the Canadian skies and waters a brilliancy unknown in more northern latitudes.
 The air was pure and elastic, the sun shone out with uncommon splendour, lighting up the changing woods with a rich mellow colouring, composed of a thousand brilliant and vivid dyes.
 The mighty river rolled flashing and sparkling onward, impelled by a strong breeze, that tipped its short rolling surges with a crest of snowy foam.